Witzko/GameOfLife/Readme.md

 ## 1. Task description

 We are implementing a two dimensional stencil computation on small integers, and for that purpose we choose *Game of Life*.
 In the *Game of Life* a so-called **cell** can be either dead or alive.
-The cells are then distributed in a N x N matrix, which is illustrated in the following picture:
+The cells are then distributed in a N x M matrix, which is illustrated in the following picture:

 ![](./pics/generic_matrix_scheme.PNG)